Let’s talk about two pitfalls of online dating. First: Here’s how to avoid online dating burnout:

 And finally: Take a break.
 Relationship expert Dr. Christie Hartman says that if you haven’t met anyone promising online in 6 months, take a month off.
 Then, try a new dating website.
 Rework your profile.
 And choose a new profile picture.
 That way, you’ll appeal to a whole different set of people.

 The second online dating pitfall is: Falling for a love scam!
-Online dating scams have jumped 18-hundred percent in the past 4 years.
+Online dating scams have jumped 1,800% in the past 4 years.

 So, should dating websites do background checks on prospective members?
 Privacy advocates say no!
 They point out that there’s a fine line between protection and violating someone’s privacy.
 Also, if a site requires background checks and makes a mistake, they could be sued for damages.
 Besides, what would be involved in a background check?
 Searching for felonies?
 Misdemeanors?
 Or simply complaints by fellow daters?
 Until this gets sorted out, use common sense: Never give money to anybody you’ve never met face to face – no matter how well you think you know them online.